Trusted WordPress tutorials, when you need them most.

 If you are using the Opera web browser, here is how to clear your browser cache in Opera.

 First, open the Opera web browser on your computer.
-After that, click on the menu icon on the top right corner of the screen and then click on the ‘Clear browsing data’ button.
+After that, click on the Settings button on the top right corner of the screen.
+From the settings menu scroll down to the ‘Privacy & Security’ section and then click ‘Clear’ next to the ‘Browsing data’ option.

 This will bring up a popup on the screen.
 From here, you need to select ‘All time’ next to the Time range dropdown menu.